 “Time heals all wounds” isn’t that what they say?
 Well, we all know that isn’t true.
-How many of us walk around thinking that by putting time between us and a death we are ‘dealing’ with grief?
+How many of us walk around thinking that by putting time between us and the death we are ‘dealing’ with grief?
 We figure we can put it away in a dark corner of our closet and only bring it out when we’re ready for a good cry.
 Eventually, we will open the closet and it will be gone…right?

 In truth, over time things did get easier, but I was no less ‘over it’.
 At any moment I could be completely thrown off guard by the single thought of my mother’s death.
 Walking down the street I’d be knocked over by intense anger.
 It would come out of nowhere and then slowly drain out of me until I felt just a little sadder than I did 5 minutes before.